kionsoftware/kion-cli/README.md

         kion:
           url: http://test.mykion.example
           api_key: [api key]
-          username:
-          password:
-          idms_id:
-          saml_metadata_file:
-          saml_sp_issuer:
-          disable_cache:
     ```

     You can also point Kion CLI to another configuration file by setting the `KION_CONFIG` environment variable to the desired path.
+See the "Configuration File" section below for all options.

 4. Usage examples: